Campaigns using lead ads have an average conversion rate of 12.54% whereas Campaigns using landing pages had an average conversion rate of 10.47%

 Frequency is a Facebook metric that shows you the average number of times you Facebook Ad was shown to a person.
 If your frequency is high, it means you Led ad is being shown to the same user time and again and hence, not much engagement and hence, not much lead generation too.

-3. Cost Per Lead – to check if you have crossed your Facebook Lead Ads’ targeted CPL
+3. Cost Per Result – to check if you have crossed your targeted CPL

-This is one of the most important metrics for lead generation and needs to be tracked continuously.
+This THE MOST important metric for lead generation and needs to be tracked continuously.
 You need to see the actual cost you are incurring on a lead and compare it with your targeted CPL.
-If your targeted CPL for your lead generation campaign was $50 per lead but your actual CPL is $60, again, you need to consider the frequency of your Facebook Lead Ad.
+If your targeted CPL for your lead generation campaign was $50 per lead but your actual CPL is $60, again, you need to check the frequency, CPM or the engagement rate of your Facebook Lead Ad.

-Another attempt for a higher lead generation and a lower CPL is redefining your target audience.
 You can study the demographics of your generated leads and analyse if you are targeting the right audience.
-If you are targeting a broader demographic assuming it will garner you with higher lead generation, it is only going to cost you more.
-Hence, target a narrower audience and keep a tap on this Facebook metric as it lets you know if you are targeting the right audience.
+If you are targeting a broader demographic assuming it will garner you with higher lead generation, it is only going to cost you more (always remember that Facebook charges per impression).
+Hence, target an audience and keep a tap on this Facebook metric as it lets you know if you are targeting the right audience.

 • Check frequency